List of 29 states of India

 • 1950: The Constitution of India came into effect, establishing a federal system with states and union territories.

 • 1956: The States Reorganization Act was enacted, reorganizing states primarily on a linguistic basis.
-This led to the creation of many of the present-day states and their capitals.
+This led to the creation of many of the present-day states and capital cities.

 • Subsequent Reorganizations: Since 1956, several new states have been formed through further reorganizations, reflecting evolving political and social realities.